-We’ll help you determine if ketamine therapy is right for you and set you on the path toward success.
-If you’re struggling under the weight of depression, anxiety, or chronic pain, psychedelic therapy with ketamine could be the game-changing treatment you need.
+We’ll help you determine if ketamine therapy is right for you and set you on the path toward success with the proper treatments along the way.
+If you are struggling under the weight of depression, anxiety or chronic pain, psychedelic therapy with ketamine could be the game-changing treatment you need.

 Psychedelic therapy is a remarkable new treatment that has a high success rate in treating multiple conditions.
 We have attempted to compile an exhaustive list of these including the level of research that backs up these statements.

 Common mental health disorders that can be treated with ketamine therapy include:

 Substantial research and clinical results show that ketamine may be effective for:

 Significant research and clinical results show that ketamine may be effective for:

 Some research and clinical results show that ketamine may be effective for: